NetApp/trident/docs/dag/kubernetes/storage_configuration_trident.rst

 ONTAP storage systems have a maximum volume count which varies based on the software version and hardware platform, see the `Hardware Universe <https://hwu.netapp.com/>`_ for your specific platform and ONTAP version to determine exact limits.
 When the volume count is exhausted, provisioning operations will fail not only for Trident but for all storage requests.

 Trident's ``ontap-nas`` and ``ontap-san`` drivers provision a FlexVolume for each Kubernetes Persistent Volume (PV) which is created.
-The ``ontap-nas-economy`` driver creates approximately one FlexVolume for every 200 PVs.
+The ``ontap-nas-economy`` driver creates approximately one FlexVolume for every 200 PVs (configurable between 50 and 300).
 To prevent Trident from consuming all available volumes on the storage system, it is recommended that a limit be placed on the SVM.
 This can be done from the command line:

 .. code-block:: console